 Ted was down to Earth- a very easy person to get along with.
 He demands professionalism when you go through the curtains and then to the ring; it’s time to go to work and to make those people happy out there.

 I watched Shawn develop from a good guy with the Rockers in the AWA to a very classic heel.
 I never thought in a million years that I would be managing him years later.
 It shows you how crazy this business is and how many changes and turns that it can take.
 He developed his character so well for his age, and he is one of the nicest people I have ever met in my life.
 Everybody gets a little cocky when they’ve been on the road and the stress and the traveling and everything; it just makes you crazy sometimes, and people might think that just because they tell him "no" at the time that they want you to sign an autograph, then they’re trying to be mean.
 They’re probably trying to get into bed to get a decent night’s sleep and keep up a little bit of sanity to make the next show."

-“You know a lot of families are on fixed incomes and stuff like that.
+"You know, a lot of families are on fixed incomes and stuff like that.
 They can’t afford the price of most wrestling tickets, so maybe they should bring down the price.
-It should be a little more reasonable, because until our economy gets back up and is strong again, it’s not only hurting the wrestling business, it’s hurting fans, too.
-The ticket prices at some places are so outrageous.
+It should be a little more reasonable because until our economy gets back up and is strong again, it’s not only hurting the wrestling business, it’s hurting fans, too.
+The ticket prices in some places are so outrageous.
 But that’s just my opinion.
-That’s just from listening outside and being around people when they talk about it.”
+That’s just from listening outside and being around people when they talk about it."

 And Sherri powerfully ended on this note, angered when a caller asked, "Is wrestling fake?"…

-Sherri Martel On is wrestling Fake or Real:
+Sherri Martel on Whether Wrestling is Fake or Real: